vmcgargill/CodeQuiz/README.md

-Under the Constant HTML Elements section we are creating constant variables by getting all  of the HTML elements in index.html by their unique ID's by using document. getElementById().
-This comes in handy later down the line so that we already have all of our HTML elements  pulled so we can update the CSS and hide or unhide containers by changing the element classes.
+Under the Constant HTML Elements section we are creating const values for all of the HTML elements in index.html by using their unique ID's.
+This comes in handy later down the line so that we already have all of our HTML elements pulled globally so we can update the CSS and hide or unhide containers by changing the element classes.

 ## Global Variables

 In the global variables section we have a few set varaibales and lets defines.
 That way we can set the default user score to 0, the default high score to 0, the quiz question  index to 0, it makes the user answer an empty varaiable that we can change later, it sets the default quiz timer to 10 seconds, and it creates a timeinterval variable that can be changed later.
 The purpose of defining these variables as global is that we want to be able to change and redefine them later on in multiple functions.
-This allows us  to reset the time for each quesions, change the user answer everytime a new question  starts, and update the user score at the end of every game, and update the user high score  after the first quiz or after the user beats their previous high score.
+This allows us to reset the time for each quesion, change the user answer everytime a new question starts, update the user score at the end of every game, and update the user high score after the first quiz or after the user beats their previous high score.